reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

      assignment leads to more jobs unassigned.
 * `minimize-tours`: minimizes total amount of tours present in solution
 * `maximize-tours`: maximizes total amount of tours present in solution
 * `maximize-value`: maximizes total value of served jobs.
-It has an optional parameter:
+It has optional parameters:
-    * `reductionFactor`: a factor to reduce value cost compared to max routing costs.
+    * `reductionFactor`: a factor to reduce value cost compared to max routing costs
+    * `breaks`: a value penalty for skipping a break.
+Default value is 100.
 * `tour-order`: controls desired activity order in tours
     * `is_constrained`: violating order is not allowed, even if it leads to less assigned jobs (default is false).